 Step 7: Update Your Plugin Regularly

 Remaining the plug-in is active on the web is simple but a manual update is needed with bug fixes, security enhancements, and new options.
+Regular updates also help in optimizing WordPress plugins to meet the latest standards and user needs.

 Step 8: Promote Your Plugin and Get Feedback